The Emily Dickinson Museum welcomes all visitors.

 Sign Language Interpretation

-- Sign-language interpretation is available free of charge for tours and museum programs by request with two week’s notice.
+- Sign-language interpretation is available free of charge for tours and museum programs by request with three week’s notice sent to EDMPrograms@EmilyDickinsonMuseum.org.

 - Service dogs are welcome throughout the property, including both historic houses.

-- Care partners of visitors with disabilities will be admitted for free.
+- Care partners of visitors with disabilities will be admitted for free, to reserve tickets please call the Tour Center at (413) 542-2947.

 - Two spaces are designated for visitors with disabilities in the Museum’s driveway.
 If a space is not available upon your arrival, please call (413) 542-2947 for assistance.